zhejilab/RibORF/RibORF.1.0/README.txt

    -o readCorrectedFile: output file after offset correction in SAM format.

 Example commands:
 6a.
-Generate the file “offset.corretion.parameters.txt”, with the content as following.
+Generate the tab-delimited file “offset.corretion.parameters.txt”, with the content as following.
 28	15
 29	16
 30	16